rajnipawar/SimpleChatUDP/README.md

 3. Launch Node3 and Node4
 4. Verify all nodes discover each other
 5. Stop a node and verify others detect it as offline after timeout

+### Test 6.1: Manual Peer Addition
+1. Launch Node1 on port 9001: `./build/SimpleChat_P2P -p 9001 --peers 9001`
+2. Launch Node2 on a different port without auto-discovery: `./build/SimpleChat_P2P -p 9005 --peers 9005`
+3. On Node1's GUI, go to System tab (default)
+4. In the "Add Peer (IP:Port)" field on the right, enter: `127.0.0.1:9005`
+5. Click the "+" button
+6. Verify "Node9005" appears in the dropdown
+7. Select "Node9005" and send a message
+8. Verify message is received on Node2
+9. Test with remote IP addresses (e.g., `192.168.1.100:9001`) if on different machines

 ### Test 7: Multi-hop Message Propagation
 1. Launch 3 nodes